Azerbaijan–Montenegro relations: Overview

 Ambassador of Azerbaijan to Romania Eldar Hasanov (who is now serving as the Ambassador of Azerbaijan to Serbia, Montenegro, Bosnia and Herzegovina) was appointed the Ambassador to Montenegro by the Presidential Decree issued on 28 July 2010.
 Mr. Hasanov presented his credentials to the President of Montenegro Filip Vujanovic on October 6, 2010.
 On the other hand, Ambassador of Montenegro to Turkey serves as the Ambassador to Azerbaijan at the same time.
 Branko Milic is the Ambassador of Montenegro to Azerbaijan since his credentials were accepted by the President of Azerbaijan Ilham Aliyev on 28 March 2015.

 Diplomatic Mission of Azerbaijan started to operate in Podgorica in April 2012.
 Honorary Consulate of Montenegro was opened in Baku in December 2013.
-Vugar Aliyev was appointed as Honorary Consul of Portugal in Azerbaijan.

 High-level visits

 Former President of Montenegro Filip Vujanović paid an official visit to Azerbaijan in September 2011 which is followed by working visits in 2012, 2013, 2015 and 2017.
 Azerbaijani President Ilham Aliyev visited Montenegro in March 2013.
 Incumbent president of Montenegro Milo Dukanovic paid a visit to Azerbaijan in March 2019 due to the invitation of Ilham Aliyev for the participation in the 7th Global Baku Forum.

 Apart from the visits of head of states, other high-ranked officials (e.g. Prime Ministers of Montenegro in 2012, 2014 and 2015, Minister of foreign affairs of Montenegro in 2010, Minister of foreign affairs of Azerbaijan in 2011, Minister of economic development of Azerbaijan in 2011 and 2014, Minister of culture of Montenegro in 2011 and 2013, Minister of Agriculture of Montenegro in 2013, Minister of Tourism of Montenegro in 2014) also had mutual visits.
 Chairman of Montenegrin Parliament Ranko Krivokapic visited Azerbaijan in 2014, while Chairman of the Milli Majlis of Azerbaijan Ogtay Asadov visited Montenegro on the occasion of 10th anniversary of the Montenegro's restoration of independence in May 2016.